Estimates for F-jumping numbers and bounds for Hartshorne-Speiser-Lyubeznik numbers: Introduction

 We deduce the assertion in (ii) from the description of test ideals in \cite{BMS2} and an observation from \cite{BMS1}.
 The more involved assertion in (i) follows using the methods introduced by Hara and Yoshida in \cite{HY}.
 The statements in Theorem~A then follow by applying Theorem~B to $\lambda=\lct(\fra)$.

-We apply Theorem B (ii) to Hartshorne-Speiser-Lyubeznik numbers, as follows.
+We apply assertion (ii) in Theorem B to Hartshorne-Speiser-Lyubeznik numbers, as follows.
 Recall that given a Noetherian local ring $(S,\frn)$ of characteristic $p>0$, a $p$-linear structure on an $S$-module $M$ is an additive map $\phi\colon M\to M$ such that $\phi(az)=a^p\phi(z)$ for all $a\in S$ and $z\in M$.
 If $M$ is Artinian, then by a theorem due to Hartshorne and Speiser \cite{HS} and Lyubeznik \cite{Lyubeznik}, the non-decreasing sequence of $S$-submodules

 is eventually stationary.
 The Hartshorne-Speiser-Lyubeznik number of $(M,\phi)$ is the smallest $\ell$ such that $N_{\ell}=N_{\ell+j}$ for all $j\geq 1$.